-For additional assistance with the application process, please visit our Application FAQ page.
+For additional assistance with the application process, please visit our How To Apply page.

 The next session of the program is scheduled to take place from Tuesday, March 21 – Friday, March 31, 2017.

 This program is the result of a partnership between Harvard Kennedy School and the World Economic Forum.
 It is made possible through the generosity of David Rubenstein of The Carlyle Group, The Bill & Penny George Family Foundation, Marilyn Carlson Nelson, and Howard Cox, Jr. The contributions of these generous donors will cover tuition-related expenses.
 Travel and incidentals are the responsibility of participants.

 Withdrawals must be received in writing by both Harvard Kennedy School and the World Economic Forum.
 There is a cancellation fee of 1,000CHF for any withdrawal within six weeks of the program start date.

 Travel & Accommodation

 Young Global Leaders participating in the program must pay for their own travel and accommodations for the duration of the program.
 Program participants will have the option of staying at the Charles Hotel or the Harvard Square Hotel, which are both a short walk to Harvard Kennedy School, at a special discount rate.
 For any questions regarding financial assistance, please contact the World Economic Forum at firstname.lastname@example.org.